mircea-pavel-anton/mirceanton.com/content/posts/2023-01-07-homelab-goals/index.md

 ---
 title: My Homelab Plans for 2023
-description: Secure your cluster and your career with the CKS exam
+description: In this blog post I go over the upgrades and changes I have planned for my homelab in the coming year.

 tags:
   - Homelab